-EG’s Poo-fume (like Poo-Pourri spray): Combine 40 drops Quiet Time, Relaxation or Simply Citrus and 1 tsp witch hazel in a 3 oz spray bottle and shake well.
-Top off bottle with water.
+EG’s Poo-fume (like Poo-Pourri spray): Combine 40 drops Quiet Time, Relaxation or Simply Citrus, 1 oz grain alcohol and 1 tsp witch hazel in a 3 oz spray bottle and shake lightly.
+Top off bottle with distilled water.
 Spray 3-5 times into toilet bowl prior to use.

 An antibacterial agent used as a preservative and deodorizer.

 Possible Health Concerns: Irritation of the eyes, skin and lungs, disruption of the endocrine system and organ toxicity.
 Some research also shows Triclosan can disrupt the body’s hormone levels.